 The start location at the Holiday Inn Express is conveniently located close to the 25th street exit of US22 in Easton, PA.

-Although there is some shared access to a hotel guest room, riders are advised to book private rooms at or near the start/finish.
+Although there is some shared access to a hotel guest room, subject to pandemic restrictions, riders are advised to book private rooms at or near the start/finish.
 Please don't try to drive a long distance before or after a tough brevet.
 Make your own reservations by directly contacting your chosen hotel.
 The start/finish hotel is the Holiday Inn Express at 90 Kunkle Dr, Easton PA.
 PA Randonneurs will have a group code there.
 Should you want to stay at the start/finish hotel, reserve your room early!
 The block of rooms is limited and group codes expire 30 days before the event.
 Call the front desk directly at 610-923-9495 and say you are with the cycling group.
 Another option that is an easy bike ride away is the Quality Inn at 2415 Nazareth Rd.
 Further out, there several other hotels in Easton you may choose from.

 Pine Grove Cottages is located on beautiful Beach Lake.
 With both heat and air conditioning, each cottage can sleep up to 6 people.
 Linens and towels are provided.
 There is a small kitchen and a porch area with chairs. >